 NEW HIRE: The subscribing employer can also look over the pool of prospective applicants maintained by the Cornhusker Training Trust.
-In order to do that a request is made of the Training Center Registrar.
-The training center registrar will then go over the process for selecting a candidate from the pool for an interview and provide you with a list of qualified candidates from the pool for you to review for a possible interview.
+In order to do that, a request is made of the Training Center Registrar.
+The Training Center Registrar will then go over the process for selecting a candidate from the pool for an interview and provide you with a list of qualified candidates from the pool for you to review for a possible interview.
 The “pool” is merely a referral service for member companies who are also Subscribing Employers.
-The Cornhusker Chapter undertakes an annual recruiting drive in conjunction with the career counselors from high schools across the state to make the graduating seniors aware that they can pursue entry in to the skilled trades by completing or making application to the Cornhusker Training Trust.
-The subscribing employer must and is responsible for doing their own due diligence just as they would do if someone walked in off the street to make an application.
-In addition this pool is made up of apprentices which have been laid off and want to complete or continue their apprenticeship.
+The Cornhusker Chapter undertakes an annual recruiting drive in conjunction with the career counselors from high schools across the state to make the graduating seniors aware that they can pursue entry in to the skilled trades by completing or making an application to the Cornhusker Training Trust.
+The subscribing employer must and is responsible for doing their own due diligence just as they would do if someone walked in off the street to apply.
+In addition, this pool is made up of apprentices who have been laid off and want to complete or continue their apprenticeship.
 Please understand apprentices who are registered with an employer cannot apply to the pool.
-If the employer hires someone from the pool and the employer desires to enroll him/her in the apprenticeship program the applicant has already met the minimum qualifications for apprenticeship so they are forwarded for approval by the Cornhusker Training Trustees.
+If the employer hires someone from the pool and the employer desires to enroll him/her in the apprenticeship program, the applicant has already met the minimum qualifications for an apprenticeship, so they are forwarded for approval by the Cornhusker Training Trustees.

-Apprenticeship recruitment, selection, employment and training shall be without discrimination because of race, color, religion, national origin, gender, or sexual orientation.
+Apprenticeship recruitment, selection, employment, and training shall be without discrimination on the basis of race, color, religion, national origin, gender, or sexual orientation.